 The job search is no walk in the park.
-In fact, a 2017 CareerBuilder study found 73 percent of job seekers feel it’s one of the most stressful things in life.
+In fact, a 2017 CareerBuilder study found 73% of job seekers feel it’s one of the most stressful experiences in life.
 And without a doubt, the interviewing process is quite possibly the most stressful part of the entire job search.

 Nothing skyrockets the nerves quite like meeting interviewers and understanding your future career is hanging in the balance of a 30-minute conversation.
 Simple phrases, statements, and even questions can leave interviewers questioning you as a candidate.
 Don’t let communication mishaps with your interviewers leave you out of the running for a great job.

 If you’re in the midst of a job search, here are a few things to stop saying to interviewers and what to say instead: